ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * OPT1: Optionally, specify the encoding of public keys, of 'client\_cred', and of 'pub\_keys' if COSE_Keys are not used (see {{gid-post}}).

-* OPT2: Optionally, specify the negotiation of parameter values for signature algorithm and signature keys, if 'sign_info' is not used (see {{token-post}}).
+* OPT2a: Optionally, specify the negotiation of parameter values for signature algorithm and signature keys, if 'sign_info' is not used (see {{token-post}}).

+* OPT2b: Optionally, specify the additional parameters used in the Token Post exchange (see {{token-post}}).

 * OPT3: Optionally, specify the encoding of 'pub\_keys\_repos' if the default is not used (see {{gid-post}}).